Fishing is one of those sports/pastimes/hobbies that can require a lot of stuff – especially for dedicated, diehard enthusiasts.

 Even submersible fishing backpacks and dry bags designed to keep your stuff from getting a soaking can be compromised given the right circumstances.

-This is a friendly reminder so you don’t write a negative review for a product that says it’s water-resistant, and then the contents get wet when you have it out in a monsoon.
+This is a friendly reminder, so you don’t write a negative review for a product that says it’s water-resistant, and then the contents get wet when you take it out in a monsoon.

-Look for fishing backpacks with an additional rain cover built in if you’re concerned about your gear getting wet.
+Look for fishing backpacks with an additional rain cover built in if you’re at all concerned about your gear getting wet.
+This is a handy feature that provides an additional layer of protection.

 Backpacks of any kind are only as good as their straps, and this is especially true of fishing bags that are designed to carry all kinds of gear.